ruchika2210/TaskManagementSystem/README.md

 - `middleware.js`: Contains middleware functions, including authentication.
 - `models.js`: Defines the Mongoose schema and model for tasks.
 - `userModel.js`: Defines the Mongoose schema and model for users.
+-  `taskManagementSystem.test.js`: it's inside the Integration folder - integration testing for API end points.
+-  `taskManagerController.test.js`: It's inside the Unit folder - it is unit testing for the controller functions.

+## Task Completed
+1. Authentication done through the user email and password.
+2. CRUD operation completed
+3. Testing completed.
+4. Deployed the project through docker

 ## Installation